snlabs-tech/SN-Rating-Model/docs/1_User_Manual.md

 - `windows_bundle/`
   - For Windows users who do *not* want to install or run Python.
   - Contains its own `input/` and `output/` folders plus a batch file and `.exe` launcher.

+- `src/`
+  - Contains the core Python modules and logic of the rating engine (e.g., scoring rules, report generation, Excel I/O helpers).
+This is where you implement or modify the rating algorithms and configuration‑handling code.

 - `run_sn_rating.py`
   - Python script entry point for running the model from the cloned repo.